opacity/storage-node/README.md

 ## Getting Started

-The storage node uses Docker to spin up a go app, [mysql, required download](https://dev.mysql.com/downloads/file/?id=479845), and private iota instance (TODO).
+The storage node uses Docker to spin up a go app [mysql, required download](https://dev.mysql.com/downloads/file/?id=479845).
 You must first install [Docker](https://www.docker.com/community-edition).

-You should also install gopackage first and make sure you have $GOPATH set.
-And then clone this repo into $GOPATH/src/github.com/opacity/storage-node/<all of git repo>.
-This is important since we are using govendor and it only works within $GOPATH/src.
+You should also install gopackage first and make sure you have `$GOPATH` set.
+The go version should be 1.11 or greater.
+Then clone this repo somewhere outside of the `$GOPATH`.
+It needs to be outside of the `$GOPATH` so that the go commands will use go modules.

 ```bash
 # To setup this first time, you need to have .env file.
 By default, use .env.test for unit test.